Residents flee Kyiv as Russia attacks Ukraine

 A state of emergency came into effect at midnight and the Ukrainian government has also declared martial law this morning.

-Following reported drone attacks in the night there are no more reports of follow up airstrikes as of the morning of February 24 and the situation remains calm in most of the country, although residents are watching the news closely before making plans.
+Following reported drone attacks in the night there are no more reports of any follow-up airstrikes as of the morning of February 24 and the situation remains calm in most of the country, although residents are watching the news closely before making plans.

 Rumours are circulating that US and Turkish fighter jets have arrived in Kyiv, but these reports have not been confirmed and it remains unlikely; the arrival of Nato member forces would be a major escalation if true and threaten the conflict escalating into a world war.